paramrathour/Image-Grid-Generator/README.md

 - A `image_captions.txt` which maps image names to anime names (can be in any order) in the format `<image_name> | <anime_name>`.
 [Example file](Example/image_captions.txt)

-- A directory specifying the destination of generated files.
+- A directory specifying the destination for generated files.

 ### Example
 An anime grid example is given [here](https://cutt.ly/animegrid) with the caption as